Nyovani Madise: "Is Poverty a Driver for Risky Sexual Behaviour? Evidence from National Surveys of Adolescents in four African Countries" (2007)

 "Is There an Urban Advantage in Child Survival in Sub-Saharan Africa?
-Evidence From 18 Countries in the 1990s" (2011) Link
+Evidence From 18 Countries in the 1990s" (2011)

 Madise co-authored this article with Philippe Bocquier and Eliya Msiyaphazi Zulu.
 Observing the pattern of higher child mortality of rural-to-urban migrants compared with urban nonmigrants, Madise, Bocquier, and Zulu compared DHS data from 18 African countries to argue that it is not necessarily the place of residence but access to services and economic opportunities that matter for child survival.
 They used DHS data collected from 18 African countries between 1995 and 2001 and examined the migration status of the mother and compositional effects, such as differences in socioeconomic status, sanitation, and individual child characteristics.

 Comparing rural-to-urban migrants with urban natives, migrants only do worse than natives in less than one-half of the countries—therefore, the perceived disadvantage in child survival of urban migrants relative to urban natives is not universal.
 Those moving from rural to urban areas may be relatively wealthier or those with better access to health services than other rural inhabitants.
 On the other hand, children of urban dwellers who migrate to rural areas have very high mortality while in urban areas relative to other urban inhabitants, because they tend to be the poorest slum dwellers and those without access to services.
 Their findings confirm the view that child mortality is lower in urban areas than in rural areas, but if rural households have access to sanitation and services, and if their economic well-being improves, rural childhood mortality can decline to levels that cancel out the so-called urban advantage.